-Technology SPACs List: 40 Blank Check Companies, IPOs and Merger Updates
+Technology SPACs List: 100 (Or So) Blank Check Companies, IPOs and Merger Updates

 Special purpose acquisition companies (SPACs), also known as blank-check firms, continue to expand their focus across the technology market.
-And that focus could soon involve IT distributors, MSP software providers, and cloud computing companies that work closely with VARs, ChannelE2E believes.
+The SPAC market has already penetrated the cybersecurity industry.
+And the SPAC sector could soon expand to include IT distributors, MSP software providers, and cloud computing companies that work closely with VARs, ChannelE2E believes.

 The list further below, updated regularly, tracks the latest SPACs that are raising money, pursuing IPOs (initial public offerings) and/or completing technology company mergers.

 But before we get to the list further below, here’s some background on the SPAC market — including some concerns that a SPAC market bubble could be forming.